operard/airagdemo/using_internal_llama3_db23ai.md

 4. Deploy **AI RAG in a BOX Demo Docker** page.

-You must download the docker image in your podman, use next command:
+You must download the docker image in your podman in MAC OSX INTEL, use next command:

 ```Code